MobiFlight/mobiflight-panels/aircraft/citation_cj4/electrical-panel/README.md

 the legs without connecting them together with a blob of solder, so I guess it'll be fine if you just work carefully and have thin solder and iron tip.

-Switches are the "T80" toggle switches from Aliexpress, those that have a large handle but a micro-sized switch body and solderable feet for pcb.
+Switches are the "SH T80-T Z1 Series" toggle switches from Aliexpress, which have a large metal handle but a micro-sized switch body and solderable feet for pcb.
 The main power switch has a piece of red heatshrink on the lever.
+Three switches are ON-OFF-ON type, and three (generators and the standby artificial horizon) are ON-OFF-MOM, meaning a three position switch where one side returns to center with a spring.